Dreams of silver: the color in which your life hears fine lunar signals

 Astrological note: The dream of a silver mirror often arrives during transits of Uranus through the 1st or 12th house, during its aspects to Mercury, and during periods of Mercury retrograde through your personal houses.
 Aquarians, Pisces, and Geminis recognize this dream especially precisely.
 If Uranus is now touching your Mercury — the Explorer looks within, and the dream conveys this through a mirror in which you see something you did not notice before.

-Your Guardian speaks here — the part that distinguishes when restraint turns into cold, and maturity into estrangement.
-The dream comes when in your reality there is a person, an environment, or your own state in which “everything is beautiful, but cold”: impeccable relationships without living warmth, work with perfect order but without soul, your own manner of “being gathered” from which participation has vanished.
-The Guardian shows: beautiful — yes; but warm — no.
+From this steel your Guardian feels the chill — the part that detects when restraint turns into cold, and maturity into estrangement.
+The dream comes when, in your reality, there is a person, an environment, or your own state in which “everything is beautiful but cold”: impeccable relationships without living warmth, work with perfect order but no soul, your own manner of “being gathered” from which involvement has vanished.
+The Guardian shows you that beautiful — yes; but warm — no.

 Ask yourself: “Where in my life has the beautiful become cold — and what would help bring living warmth back to this place, without ruining the restrained form?”